holaphil/amazing-maple-e08ae/src/pages/portfolio/project-2.md

 ---
 About this role...

 As a **Product Innovation Director**, I managed innovation programs providing direct product support and leadership in two specific areas of our business: **Growth** (e.g. Commerce, Branded Content and Native Advertising) and **Emerging Media** (e.g. VR, Audio, Connected Car).
-This role  required the management of products across multiple departments (Demand, Supply, Publisher CMS) while working with teams of **50+ product managers, engineers, and designers** extending across the organization to identify, develop, and deliver new innovations across Verizon Media's owned and operating publisher networks (e.f.
-Huffington Post, Yahoo Sports / Entertainment / Finance, AOL, Techcrunch, etc.)
+This role  required the management of products across multiple departments (Demand, Supply, Publisher CMS) while working with teams of **50+ product managers, engineers, and designers** extending across the organization to identify, develop, and deliver new innovations across Verizon Media's owned and operating publisher networks (e.g. Huffington Post, Yahoo Sports / Entertainment / Finance, AOL, Techcrunch, etc.)

 > "A designer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away." -Antoine de Saint-Exupery